-The following summarizes the potential payments payable to our NEOs upon termination of employment or a change of control under individual agreements or the Concentrix Change of Control Severance Plan in effect as of the end of fiscal year 2021.
+The following summarizes the potential payments payable to our NEOs upon termination of employment or a change of control under individual agreements or the Concentrix Change of Control Severance Plan in effect as of the end of fiscal year 2022.
 Although much of the compensation for our NEOs is performance-based and contingent upon achievement of financial goals, we believe that change of control arrangements provide important protection to our NEOs, are generally consistent with the practice of our peer companies, and are appropriate for the attraction and retention of executive talent.

 In November 2020, we entered into an offer letter with Mr. Caldwell with respect to his continued service as our CEO following the spin-off.
-Under the terms of the offer letter, if Mr. Caldwell's employment is terminated without cause (other than for disability or death) and he signs a standard release of claims, he would be entitled to salary continuation for twelve months at a rate equal to the average of total salary and bonus over the prior three years and paid COBRA for 12 months.
+Under the terms of the offer letter, if Mr. Caldwell's employment is terminated for a reason other than cause, disability or death and he signs a standard release of claims, he would be entitled to salary continuation for twelve months at a rate equal to the average of total salary and SMIP over the prior three years and paid COBRA for 12 months.
 In addition, under our Change of Control Severance Plan and Mr. Caldwell's offer letter, if any of Messrs.
-Caldwell, Valentine or Rosso or Ms. Fogarty is terminated without cause (including disability or death in the case of Mr. Caldwell) within two months before or 12 months after a change of control (including a voluntary termination because of a reduction in salary or position or a relocation) and they sign a standard release of claims, they would be entitled to salary continuation for a minimum of 18 months plus one month per year of employment after the eighteenth year of employment, up to a maximum of 24 months, at a rate equal to the average of total salary and bonus over the prior three years and paid COBRA for two years.
+Caldwell, Valentine or Rosso or Ms. Fogarty is terminated for a reason other than cause, disability or death within two months before or 12 months after a change of control (including a voluntary termination because of a reduction in salary or position or a relocation) and they sign a standard release of claims, they would be entitled to salary continuation for a minimum of 18 months plus one month per year of employment after the eighteenth year of employment, up to a maximum of 24 months, at a rate equal to the average of total salary and SMIP over the prior three years and paid COBRA for two years.
 Severance payments for these individuals would be delayed for six months following termination of employment to the extent required by Section 409A.